mistermakc/housing-price-prediction/README.md

 - Feature selection: We select relevant features that have a strong correlation with the target variable and drop irrelevant or highly correlated features.
 This helps improve the model's performance by focusing on the most informative input features.

 - Model training and evaluation: We train several regression models, including Linear Regression, Decision Tree, Random Forest, and Gradient Boosting.
-Cross-validation is used to assess the models' performance and measure the mean root mean squared error (RMSE) as an evaluation metric.
+Cross-validation is used to assess the models' performance and measure the mean root mean squared error (RMSE) and the mean R^2 score as evaluation metrics.

 ## Results

 The performance of the trained models is as follows:

 - Linear Regression:
-  - Mean RMSE: 27366.81
+  - Mean RMSE: 0.35
-  - Standard Deviation: 20273.91
+  - Standard Deviation: 0.02
+  - Mean R^2: 0.89

 - Decision Tree:
-  - Mean RMSE: 0.60
+  - Mean RMSE: 0.46
   - Standard Deviation: 0.01
+  - Mean R^2: 0.73

 - Random Forest:
-  - Mean RMSE: 0.49
+  - Mean RMSE: 0.37
-  - Standard Deviation: 0.02
+  - Standard Deviation: 0.01
+  - Mean R^2: 0.87

 - Gradient Boosting:
-  - Mean RMSE: 0.47
+  - Mean RMSE: 0.36
   - Standard Deviation: 0.02
+  - Mean R^2: 0.90

-The results indicate that the Gradient Boosting model performs the best, with the lowest mean RMSE and standard deviation.
-This suggests that the Gradient Boosting model captures the relationships between the input features and housing prices most accurately among the models tested.
+The results indicate that the Gradient Boosting model performs the best, with the lowest mean RMSE and highest mean R^2 score, demonstrating that it captures the relationships between the input features and housing prices most accurately among the models tested.

 ## Conclusion